dboddie-canonical-work/disgorged-docs/using-gdb-and-gdbserver.rst

    </h2>

-As snaps are run within a `confined environment <snap-confinement.md>`__, running *gdb* directly against a snap executable would introspect both the snap environment and the application itself, making the identification of any issues specific to the snap application much more difficult.
+As snaps are run within a :ref:`confined environment <snap-confinement>`, running *gdb* directly against a snap executable would introspect both the snap environment and the application itself, making the identification of any issues specific to the snap application much more difficult.

 For this reason, the snap daemon embeds *gdb* within its own framework, allowing developers to call it directly against an installed snap with the run argument: